Click Link Below to go Directly to a Section

 How Many Treatments Will I Need?

 A typical course of treatment is 10 treatments.
-You will most likely be asked to come in 1-2 times a week for 3 to 5 weeks.
-Once you are feeling better, the frequency of treatments will be spaced out until only maintenance treatments of 3-4 times a year are required.
-Everyone responds differently to acupuncture, so it is hard to say the total number of treatments you will need.
+You will most likely be asked to come in 1-2 times a week for 3 to 10 weeks.
+Some people will need more than one course of treatment to get the best results.
+Once you are feeling better, the frequency of treatments will be spaced out.
+Everyone responds differently to acupuncture, so so the number of treatments vary.
 Generally the longer and more complicated the problem, the more treatments you will need to remedy it.
 In most cases patients see a notable decrease in symptoms during the first course of treatment.
+Many patients choose to continue with maintenance treatments every month or so depending on their preference.

 What does and acupuncturist do?